MyPortugalHoliday.com

 2. A Brasinha - Price: € (Full meal often under €15)

-For a quick, delicious, and unbeatable value lunch, you can't go wrong with a classic Portuguese churrasqueira.
+For a quick, delicious lunch at unbeatable value, try a classic Portuguese churrasqueira.
 A Brasinha is a popular local choice for perfectly grilled chicken (frango assado) and fish, served with chips, rice, and salad.
 It's simple, fast, and always satisfying.

 3. Restaurante Bela Vista - Price: €€€ (Mains approx. €18-€25)

 If you want your lunch to come with a view, this is the spot.
-As the name ("Beautiful View") suggests, its terrace offers a wonderful panorama of the Nabão River with the castle perched above.
+As the name suggests ("Beautiful View"), its terrace offers a wonderful panorama of the Nabão River with the castle perched above.
 The food is traditional Portuguese, well-prepared and presented.
 It's ideal for a more leisurely and scenic lunch.

 4. Cervejaria do Fernando - Price: €€ (Mains approx. €15-€25)